Lando Norris earns pole position at Spanish Grand Prix, Max Verstappen to start second | TSN

 Just when Verstappen was seconds away from claiming another pole, Norris whipped around the 4.6-kilometer (2.8-mile) track to edge Verstappen by 0.02 seconds.

 Norris earned his first career victory in May when he won in Miami.
-He started that race from fifth.
+His only other pole was from Sochi, Russia, in 2021.

 “It was pretty much a perfect lap, so I am super, super happy,” Norris said.
 “We have been close the past two months, ever since Miami.
 We probably missed out on pole because we didn’t do that perfect lap.
 We made some changes on the final lap and found the room to improve.”